xeroxinteractive/embedded-html-component-template/README.md

 ## Aesthetic Criteria

 1. Does it accurately represent the Xerox brand?
-2. Does it match the origional design?
+2. Does it match the original design?
 3. Does is closely resemble any other component, should it have used an existing component?